shaze/nextflow-course/README.md

 In this exercise we fix the semantic problem from Exercise 0 to show that even if we have multiple input files we get the corrrect result

+- First, look at, understand phase.nf which shows a simple example of how `join` works.
+By default, it takes two channels of tuples and _phases_ them using the first element of each tuple as a common key
+- Note also
+   -- we can construct output names dynamically using input values -- the use of the directive `publishDir` to direct output.
+In this case, the output directory is fixed, but
+      we could also construct it dynamically

+Now look at `cleandups.nf`.
+This takes our previous example and fixes the semantic problems

+-- Run the code

+##  Exercise 2